krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - sticky essions using cookies
 - idle connection timeout
 - Static IP address __NOT supported__
+- can terminate HTTPS and forward traffic as HTTP to your targets
+- New connections per second: Tens of thousands to hundreds of thousands, depending on traffic patterns.
+- Active connections: ALB can handle millions of concurrent connections.

 Routing:
 - __path-based__ (exampple.com/images or example.com/orders) and __host-based__ routing (images.example.com or orders.example.com)